Barn swallow: Parasites and predators

 Barn swallows (and other small passerines) often have characteristic feather holes on their wing and tail feathers.
 These holes were suggested as being caused by avian lice such as Machaerilaemus malleus and Myrsidea rustica, although other studies suggest that they are mainly caused by species of Brueelia.
 Several other species of lice have been described from barn swallow hosts, including Brueelia domestica and Philopterus microsomaticus.
 The avian lice prefer to feed on white tail spots, and they are generally found more numerously on short-tailed males, indicating the function of unbroken white tail spots as a measure of quality.
 In Texas, the swallow bug (Oeciacus vicarius), which is common on species such as the cliff swallow, is also known to infest barn swallows.

 Predatory bats such as the greater false vampire bat are known to prey on barn swallows.
 Swallows at their communal roosts attract predators and several falcon species make use of these opportunities.
 Falcon species confirmed as predators include the peregrine falcon and the African hobby.
+In Africa, tigerfish Hydrocynus vittatus have been recorded to routinely leap out of the water to capture low-flying swallows.